At Amplitude, our goal is to help our customers by guiding them to clearer insights, trusted data, and faster action.

 The CUPED methodology works by first identifying a baseline characteristic (also known as a covariate) that may be related to the treatment effect.
 This covariate is then used to match individuals in the treatment and control groups based on their propensity score, which is the predicted probability of performing the conversion event based on the covariate.

-By matching individuals with similar propensity scores, CUPED corrects for differences in users’ likelihood to convert that stem from factors other than the product change being tested, which reduces the bias in the estimated treatment effect.
+By matching individuals with similar propensity scores, CUPED corrects for differences in users’ likelihood to convert that stem from factors other than the product change being tested, which in the estimated treatment effect.
 This is important because some sub-groups are more likely to respond to the treatment than other sub-groups, and these sub-groups may not be equally distributed among treatment and control groups.

 Should our team use CUPED for every experiment?